argeualcantara/api-management/README.md

 ## Conclusion

-The API Management System provides a powerful solution for managing APIs with authentication.
-With features for listing, retrieving details, adding, updating, and deleting APIs, along with secure authentication using API keys, the API Management System simplifies the process of managing APIs effectively.
+The API Manager provides a powerful solution for managing APIs with authentication.
+With features for listing, retrieving details, adding, updating, and deleting APIs, along with secure authentication using API keys, the API Manager simplifies the process of managing APIs effectively.